arinsoni/arinsoni/README.md

-<h1 align="center">Greetings!
-I'm Arin Soni</h1>
-<h2 align="center">Software Engineer | IIT Bombay Alumnus 🎓</h2>
+<h1>Software Engineer | Aviation Industry Enthusiast | IIT Bombay</h1>
-💻 Navigating the Digital Landscape
-I have a profound interest in delving into the realms of coding, with a special focus on software development, machine learning, and data science.
-Eager to contribute my skills to the Airlines and Aviation Industry as a prospective Software Engineer.

-🏓 Pursuing Excellence Beyond Code
-Away from the keyboard, you'll often find me on the table tennis court, refining my skills and engaging in friendly matches.
-It's not just a game; it's a way to stay active and find joy!

-🎮 Embarking on Virtual Adventures
-An enthusiastic gamer, I indulge in video games during my leisure.
-Gaming provides me with an avenue to relax, immerse myself in captivating virtual worlds, and connect with friends through multiplayer escapades.

-🌟 Dedicated to Learning and Impact
-Currently pursuing my studies at IIT Bombay, I am channeling my efforts into honing my skills in computer science.
-My passion lies in utilizing technology to effect positive change in the Airlines and Aviation Industry.

-🚀 Fostering Collaboration and Innovation
-Beyond academics, I take pride in leading a 5-member team to secure the 2nd rank in DevQuest—a 24-hour web development hackathon at Prometeo organized by IIT Jodhpur.
-Competing against 100+ teams nationwide, our innovative web app, Quickify, sets a new standard for secure user experiences.
-It offers seamless product searches, precise price tracking, and instant notifications on price drops.

-✨ Anticipating Future Innovations
-Eagerly anticipating further opportunities for innovation and collaboration in upcoming endeavors!
-Excited about the prospect of contributing to cutting-edge solutions in the dynamic field of technology.
+<p><strong>🚀 Specializing in software development, machine learning, and data science with a focus on the Aviation Industry.</strong> Currently enhancing my expertise at IIT Bombay in Computer Science.</p>

+<p><strong>🏆 Achievements:</strong> Lead a team to 2nd place in DevQuest, a 24-hour web development hackathon.
+Developed 'Quickify', an app for secure and efficient user experiences.</p>

+<p><strong>🌟 Aspiration:</strong> Passionate about leveraging technology in aviation.
+Eager for opportunities in cutting-edge developments.</p>

 <p align="center">
  <a href="https://mail.google.com/mail/?view=cm&fs=1&to=arinsoni.iitb@gmail.com">